 CheckPoint gives a snapshot of Wisconsin hospitals' performance in key areas.
 With this information, you can see how often each hospital provides recommended care for patients with certain conditions or the progress hospitals have made towards national patient safety goals.
 This information may be used by the public to compare how different hospitals perform and to promote quality improvement efforts within hospitals.
 (Click Here for Reports)

 Although some adverse drug reactions are not very serious, others cause the death, hospitalization, or serious injury of more than 2 million people in the United States each year.
-As a result, in 2008, we increased our efforts to report instances of even common drug side effects, such as nausea, vomiting, and dizziness.
-We continue to document all adverse reactions in the patient's EMR (electronic medical record) to prevent recurrence.
+We have increased physician and staff awareness, and continue our efforts to report instances of even common drug side effects.
+All adverse reactions are entered in the patient's EMR for future reference in an effort to prevent recurrence.

 Our Adverse Drug Reactions per 100 inpatient discharges are: